Provider Authoring Guide¶

 Scaffold Generator¶

-Use the scaffold generator to create the first draft of a provider adapter, fixture files, test file, and provider docs stub:
+Use the scaffold generator to create the first draft of a provider adapter, fixture files, test file, runtime manifest stub, provider docs stub, and workbench checklist:

 uv run python scripts/scaffold_provider.py "Acme WM" \